ATMEGA328P-RV32I/Object-Following-Robot/README.md

-# Raspberry Pi Vision Tracker Robot
+# Raspberry Pi Object Following Robot using OpenCV

 An autonomous Raspberry Pi-based robot that uses OpenCV and Picamera2 to track a visual target while avoiding obstacles.